 Ho, ho, ho!
 Will Netflix gift us more Christmas movies?

 We’re not even fully immersed yet into the “spooky season”, and yet people are still clambering for a little holiday cheer, which shockingly enough begins in just under two months!
 But where can you find some of your favorite Christmas movies?
 Certainly not on Netflix, a golden streaming service that’s surprisingly limited on some of our favorite holiday classics.
+Struggling to find Christmas gift exchange ideas?

 Sure, Netflix does have all timers, such as Love, Actually, and, well, Love, Actually, but aside from a slew of original films like The Princess Switch, The Christmas Chronicles, as well as other mediocre original properties, perhaps you might need to check out some of the other popular streaming services to find your favorite Christmas movie.